 a file to register all events, warning and errors.
 This is

-useful to keep a record of what happened, for example to later
+useful to keep a record of what happened.
+For example, to

-determine when failover occurred and if the process occurred
+determine when failover occurred and if the process completed

 An important matter to discuss is the order in which the

-is made in terms of the number of transaction to select the
+is made in terms of the number of transactions to select the

 most up-to-date slave to become the new master.
 The reason is